HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing.markdown

 **NOTE**: Deep Compare will only compare Revision ID's regardless of your **Lightning Mode** setting.

 ### Searching for Items
-Razl can use the Sitecore content indexes to find items in the content tree on both servers.
-Simply enter text into the serch window and Razl will look for those items on both servers using the Sitecore Content Search API.
+Sitecore Razl can use the Sitecore content indexes to find items in the content tree on both servers.
+Simply enter text into the serch window and Sitecore Razl will look for those items on both servers using the Sitecore Content Search API.
 When Items are found, they are shown in the item list pane.

 If the items are different between servers, they are shown at the top of the list.